How To Create A SaaS Onboarding Checklist Template [With Examples]

 - To create the best onboarding checklist template for your SaaS, check out our list of examples that include Growthmentor, PayPal, Databox, Skedsocial, Storychief, and Evernote.

-What is an onboarding checklist template?
+What is a user onboarding checklist?

 An onboarding checklist guides users through the creation of simple tasks, progress bars, or steps that users need to do in order to get to the activation point.

 As a quick example, Ghost.org is a blogging platform that simplifies the publishing process for bloggers.
 The image below shows their onboarding checklist as tasks that a new user has to complete to get to the activation point.
-You can base your onboarding checklist template on it.

 Here are the onboarding checklist tasks for Ghost.org: